stoodder/finchjs/README.md

 **NOTE** Inline query parameters will always overwrite querystring query parameters

-Example:

 	Finch.route "/home/news/:newsId", (params) ->
 		console.log("Called news id #{params.newsId}")

 	Finch.call "/home/news/33?newsId=666"
 	> Called news id 33

+## Parent Routes
 ### What's a parent route?
 A parent route is a route that is called before a child route is called.

-For exmaple
-Pretend we've assigned two routes in finch:
-* /home
-* [/home]/news

-In this example, when we call the route "/home/news", /home will be executed first and then /home/news will be executed.

-### Why use parent routes?
-Parent routes are useful for setting up higher-level code.
+Okay, so what does that mean?
+Let me explain by example:

 Imagine that we have a page (/home) with tabs on it for inbox, news, etc.  We could imagine that each of the tabs has a corresponding route (/home/inbox, /home/news, /home/etc).
-Whenever we call one of the child route's we'd want to run any setup code for the /home route (such as loading in initial user data)
+Whenever we call one of the tabs (child) routes we'd want to run any setup code for the /home route (such as loading in initial user data).  typically, without parent routes, we'd need to do the same setup code in each of the child route calls.
+However, with finch we can easily specify a parent route to call

+	Finch.route "/home", (params) ->
+		console.log("Setup the home route")

+	Finch.route "[/home]/news", (params) ->
+		console.log("Running /home/news")

+	Finch.route "[/home]/inbox", (params) ->
+		console.log("Running /home/inbox")

+	Finch.route "[/home]/etc", (params) ->
+		console.log("Running /home/etc")

+Here, the piece of the route wrapped in [] is the parent route.
+Running the following on this setup code:

+	Finch.call "/home/news"

+Would give us:

+	-- Finch.call "/home/news"
+	> Setup the home route
+	> Running /home/news

+**NOTE** Routes calling parent routes MUST start with the '[', we cannot call routes with parent routes embdedded in the middle of a route:

+	Won't work:
+	Finch.route("/home/[news]")

+### Parent routes are multi level
+Pretend now that we wanted to go down another level to get a specific news article

+Extending on to our previous examples, we could make a new route:

+	Finch.route "[/home/news]/:newsId", (params) ->
+		console.log("Looking at news article #{params.newsId}")

+Calling the route could give us:

+	-- Finch.call "/home/news/33"
+	> Setup the home route
+	> Running /home/news
+	> Looking at news article 33

+### Parent routes are cached
+Often, we'll be switching routes and we won't need to re-setup our parent's data/structure.
+Finch knows this, and will remember what we've called and will ensure that we don't re-call the setup of our routes.
+Hence running the following (with our previous parent route examples):

+	Finch.call "/home/news/33"
+	Finch.call "/home/news/99"

+Would give us

+	-- Finch.call "/home/news/33"
+	> Setup the home route
+	> Running /home/news
+	> Looking at news article 33

+	-- Finch.call "/home/news/66"
+	> Looking at news article 66

+Notice, we didn't run re-execute the /home or /home/news rotues (because we didn't need to)

+It is also perfectly acceptabkle to call only to upper routes, doing something like this:

+	Finch.call "/home/news/33"
+	Finch.call "/home/news"

+Would yield the following:

+	-- Finch.call "/home/news/33"
+	> Setup the home route
+	> Running /home/news
+	> Looking at news article 33

+	-- Finch.call "/home/news"
+	> Running /home/news